hoadx/docker-phpstorm/README.md

 [![CircleCI](https://circleci.com/gh/jamesmstone/docker-intellij.svg?style=svg)](https://circleci.com/gh/jamesmstone/docker-intellij)

-**Note:** This is a for from the original: dlsniper/[docker-intellij](https://github.com/dlsniper/docker-intellij).
+> **Note:** This is a fork from the original: [dlsniper](https://github.com/dlsniper/)/[docker-intellij](https://github.com/dlsniper/docker-intellij).
 I made this fork as I was after a version that used the ultimate edition.

 The image contains the following software: